 Guidance for Researchers

-Northwestern University does not enter into agreements to conduct “secret” or “classified” research, nor does it agree to any requirements that restrict the freedom of a scholar to publish or disseminate findings.
-Further, the University seeks to avoid discrimination on the basis of citizenship status.
+Northwestern University does not enter into agreements to conduct classified (i.e., secret) research, nor does it agree to requirements that restrict the freedom of a scholar to publish or disseminate findings.
+The University also seeks to avoid discrimination based on citizenship status.
 Simply foregoing these freedoms, regardless of intent, may trigger the strict application of federal regulations.
 Violation of these regulations may bring severe penalties.
-However, in some circumstances there may be exclusions from export controls, thereby allowing technology releases to foreign nationals on campus in the US.
-In order to maintain these exclusions, strict adherence to certain conditions and University policy is required.
+However, in some circumstances, there may be exclusions from export controls, thereby allowing technology releases to foreign nationals on campus in the US.
+To maintain these exclusions, strict adherence to certain conditions and University policy is required.
 See Fundamental Research below.

 |How Export Controls could affect research||